 False teeth (or dentures) are prosthetic appliances designed to replace teeth that are missing due tooth decay, periodontal or gum disease, drug use, traumatic injury, as well as genetic disorders.

-Replacing missing teeth with false teeth is usually something we associate with old age, but increasingly well made and modern dentures are not a bad option for younger people too.
+Replacing missing teeth with false teeth is usually something we associate with old age, but well made and modern dentures are an increasingly popular option for younger people too.

 - an inability to properly bite or chew properly

 - sagging of facial muscles which affects appearance and speech.

 Today there are many false teeth options that are made to fit into the mouth as natural teeth.
-The shape, size, and color of the different false teeth options are customized to perfectly match the original teeth to give the wearer a natural look, meaning that they are comfortable, practical and not noticeable.
+The shape, size, and color of the different options for false teeth are customized to perfectly match the original teeth to give the wearer a natural look, meaning that they are comfortable, practical and not noticeable.